The Ridgid Shop Vac WD19560 was in comparison test with three other shop vacuums.

 - Removing the air blower cap improves intake airflow rate

 Finding the right vacuum for digging fence post holes

 I was in the market for a new shop vacuum for powering my line of Holey-Moley Post Hole Diggers.
 These diggers, are incredible tools that can feed a shop vacuum with dirt, sand, and gravel, and any number of other things dug up, at rates measured in pounds per second.
 These hard to believe rates push shop vacuum operating limits and demonstrate a new realm of usefulness for these amazing machines.

 After following my own recommendations on Selecting The Best Hole Digging Shop Vacuum, I purchased a Ridgid WD 19560 Wet/Dry Vacuum.
 The 6.5 HP Ridgid is rated at 12 Amps, the maximum allowed for an appliance.
 This tells us the unit should be at the high end of the performance curves.
 I also wanted the highest air flow (CFM) available and the Ridgid is right up there with over 200 CFM.
 Large wheels on the rear, a sturdy frame, a stainless steel can and a removable handle were important if I could find it.

-The Ridgid Shop Vac WD19560 was my choice for several reasons
+The Ridgid Shop Vac WD19560 was my choice for several reasons in this comparison test

 - The Ridgid has a respectable 203 CFM airflow rating, just what I was looking for.